ssiwan/CDT-PQVP-0118-WATI/README.md

 - Add or remove a feature from the service: Product Administrator uses can use Left Panel – “PlugIns” to add/remove any service.
 [PlugIns Folder]

 *Play-7*
-- WATI, headed by Srinivas.Veeramasu, works exclusively on Government projects.
+- WATI works exclusively on Government projects.

 *Play-8*
 - Choice of development stack: Wordpress web framework, MySQL DB, Docker/Hyper-V virtual machine.
-The choice of technologies is as per requirement for Opensource technologies with off-the shelf modules [IP: 96.67.213.65]
+The choice of technologies - Opensource technologies with off-the shelf modules.
+[IP: 96.67.213.65]
 - Choice of databases: MySQL DB, because it is opensource.
 [WP-DBManager, Ari Adminer WordPress Database Manager PlugIns]
 - Learning time for a new development team: 2 to 3 days of training for someone who has basic web technologies experience.
 [ReadMe.md]